robertpeteuil/inkdrop-export-by-tag/README.md

 ## Usage

-1. Right-clicking on a Tag in the: tag-list in sidebar, note list in the middle, title block of editor
+1. Right-clicking directly on a Tag in one of the supported locations: tag-list in sidebar, note list in the middle, title block of editor
-2. Chose an export type in the pop-up menu
+2. Chose an export option from the pop-up menu
    1. Export notes with tag as Markdown
    2. Export notes with tag as HTML
 3. Select a download destination in the dialog

 ## Options

-set default a default download directory, control file overwrites, set exports control over how the files are exported.

-This plugin runs in two different modes

-- Context Mode: triggered via context menu when right-clicking on a tag
-  - no configuration required
-  - requires selecting download destination on each run
-  - optional settings, including pre-define export folder
-  - useful for occasional exports

-It enables right-clicking on a tag and selecting from the context menu, "Export as Markdown" and "Export as HTML".
-This brings up a dialog to select the export location, and then exports Notes with that tag in format chosen (markdown or HTML)).
-Right-clicking on tags can be performed in two locations: the tag list in the sidebar and the title block of the note in the editor pane.

-- context export - via right-click menu
-  - tag list, or tag in header of note editor
-  - no config required
-    - opens dialog and asks where to save
-  - optional settings
-    - keep hierarchy
-    - keep creation date
-    - use express export folder
-      - no prompts
+The configuration options for this plugin are listed below, and are all optional.

+### Set Download Folder

+- Allows pre-defining the download folder.
+Can be any folder in users home-dir (`~/` on Mac/Linux).
+- When not defined (default) a dialog box is displayed so a download location can be selected.
+  - If defined, exported files are written to this folder and the dialog box isn't displayed.
+- Using `/` at the beginning or end of the entry is not necessary.
+  - example: `/notes/` is the same as `notes`, both are used as `{userhome}/notes/`

+### Set Exported Files Create and Modify Timestamps

+- Enables controlling timestamps of exported files, defaults to `Current TIme`.
+  - By default exported files are timestamped with the current time/date.
+- There are options to set these to the metadata values from the corresponding note.
+  - `Note Create` sets both File Create and Modified to the time the Note was created.
+    - Useful when using file-system sort functions to sort dated meeting notes.
+  - `Note Modify` sets both File Create and Modified to the time the Note was modified.
+  - `Separate Values` sets File Create to note's creation time and File Modified to note's modified time.
+    - Most accurate representation, but not always desired.

+### Export Files to Directory Structure that matches Notebook Hierarchy

+- Re-creates the notebook hierarchy for exported notes using folders, off by default.
+  - Folders are created in the download folder (whether set via dialog or config)
+- This allows preserving organization of notes, as a tagged export, more than other types of export, may exports notes from many different notebooks and sub-notebooks.

+### Allow Exported Files to Overwrite Existing Files

+- Allows exported files to overwrite existing files of the same name, off by default.
+- By default, if a file exists a date-time string is appended to the filename.
+  - The date-time string format is `YYYYMMDD-HHMMSS` and is appended before the file suffix.

-## Changelog
+## Change Log

 See the [GitHub releases](https://github.com/robertpeteuil/inkdrop-export-by-tag/releases) for an overview of what changed in each update.